-Family hours will be offered throughout the summer and during weekends when classes are in session.
-Please contact Campus Recreation at firstname.lastname@example.org for any questions or concerns.
+Family hours will be offered throughout the summer and Fridays 4pm to 7pm and all day during weekend hours when classes are in session.
+Please contact Campus Recreation at email@example.com for any questions or concerns.

 Note: If the University is closed due to inclement weather, the Foster Recreation Center will have reduced hours.
 Intramural games and other scheduled activities will be canceled.

 The Foster Recreation Center, known as the FRC, came about due to requests from students.
 It was largely paid for by a fee students voted to place upon themselves.
 Therefore, the FRC focuses primarily on the needs of students, and students were involved in almost every phase of its design.

 - May 2004: Students gather more than 1,000 petition signatures in two weeks to request a feasibility study for a recreation center

 - August 2006: Feasibility study concludes

 - October 2006: Students vote to fund center with student fee beginning in Fall 2007

 - March 2009: Site for new center chosen

 - October 2011: Facility gets name of Bill R. Foster and Family Recreation Center thanks to major gift commitment from the Foster family

 - August 20, 2012: Grand opening celebration and ribbon cutting